 Google Kubernetes Engine (GKE) is the simplest and most common way of setting up a Kubernetes Cluster.
-You may be able to receive free credits for trying it out (though note that a free account comes with limitations).
-Either way, you will need to connect your credit card or other payment method to your google cloud account.
+You may be able to receive free credits for trying it out.
+You will need to connect your credit card or other payment method to your google cloud account.

-1. Go to https://console.cloud.google.com and log in.

-- 2. Enable the Kubernetes Engine API. - 3.
+- 1. Go to https://console.cloud.google.com and log in. - 2.
+Enable the Kubernetes Engine API. - 3.
 Use your preferred command line interface.